grafana/grafana/emails/README.md

 ## Tasks

 - npm run build (default task will build new inlines email templates)
-- npm start (will build on source html or css change)
+- npm start (will build on source html, txt or css change)

 ## Result